Post 19 Centre for Creative Development

-The Touch Trust College is our provision for young adults aged 19 to 25.
+The Post 19 Centre is our provision for young adults aged 19 to 25.
 It runs over three days a week with a regular Touch Trust session in the morning and a music, art of movement or art session in the afternoon.
 Students follow a programme focusing on creativity, wellbeing and social awareness .
 This is overlaid by themes.
 The events and outings in the final programme reflect the interests and abilities of the students and the chosen themes.
 Students can attend for one, two or three days a week and the syllabus will be adjusted so that all students can achieve accredited Agored Cymru Credits.

 How The Touch Trust College of the Arts came about...